 - Regularly occurring migratory species

 A programme to identify and designate SPA sites has been in place since 1985 and Ireland’s SPA Network now encompasses over 597,000 hectares of marine and terrestrial habitats.
+It should be noted that there are many SPAs which overlap with Special Areas of Conservation (SAC).

 The marine areas include some of the productive intertidal zones of our bays and estuaries that provide vital food resources for several wintering wader species including Dunlin, Knot and Bar-tailed Godwit.
 Marine waters adjacent to the breeding seabird colonies and other important areas for seaducks, divers and grebes are also included in the network.